I bet you’ve heard about the Marshmallow experience which focused on impulse control activities for kids.

 - the ability to do what one is expected depending on the context and so on.

 Here are a few behavior traits your child may display if he lacks self-control.

-Impulse control for children: cognitive symptoms of poor control
+Impulse control activities for kids: cognitive symptoms of poor control

 - If your son lacks impulse control, he is likely to frequently display agitated behavior (for instance, he may often be unable to sit still)

 - These children are likely to also lack focus and concentration (for instance, they may find it difficult to finish tasks or to practice patience)

 - If your daughter is struggling with impulse control issues, she is likely to be easily distracted by intrusive thoughts (for instance, she may be more likely to daydream or find it hard to avoid intrusive thoughts)

 - These children find it difficult to think ahead.

 - If your child has poor self-control, he is likely to “act first, then think later”.

 Behavioral symptoms of poor impulse control in children